shopware/docs/resources/guidelines/documentation-guidelines/03-language-and-grammar.md

 * Do not start all sentences with the same phrase such as, *In order to, To do, You can*

-* It is good to use polite words such as *may,* and *might*.
-For example, *That might require you to pass the parameter*
+* It is good to use polite words such as *may,* and *might* — for example, *That might require you to pass the parameter*

-* Avoid the usage of requesting words such as, please, request.
-For example, *please use this method, please take a look at the below table*
+* Avoid the usage of requesting words such as, please, request — for example, *please use this method, please take a look at the below table*

 * Do not write the way you speak; speaking may be more colloquial and verbose.
 Instead, add a pinch of formal style with it to convey only enough information to our audience that is sufficient to perform their tasks.
 This avoids cluttering the page.